Pinwheel Galaxy

-On February 28, 2006, NASA and the European Space Agency released a very detailed image of the Pinwheel Galaxy, which was the largest and most-detailed image of a galaxy by Hubble Space Telescope at the time.
+On February 28, 2006, NASA and the European Space Agency released a very detailed image of the Pinwheel Galaxy, which was the largest and most detailed image of a galaxy by Hubble Space Telescope at the time.
 The image was composed of 51 individual exposures, plus some extra ground-based photos.

-On August 24, 2011, a Type Ia supernova, SN 2011fe, was discovered in M101.

 Discovery

 Pierre Méchain, the discoverer of the galaxy, described it as a "nebula without star, very obscure and pretty large, 6' to 7' in diameter, between the left hand of Bootes and the tail of the great Bear.
-It is difficult to distinguish when one lits the [grating] wires."
+It is difficult to distinguish when one illuminates the [grating] wires."

 William Herschel wrote in 1784 that the galaxy was one of several which "...in my 7-, 10-, and 20-feet [focal length] reflectors shewed a mottled kind of nebulosity, which I shall call resolvable; so that I expect my present telescope will, perhaps, render the stars visible of which I suppose them to be composed."

 Lord Rosse observed the galaxy in his 72-inch-diameter Newtonian reflector during the second half of the 19th century.
 He was the first to make extensive note of the spiral structure and made several sketches.

-To observe the spiral structure in modern instruments requires a fairly large instrument, very dark skies, and a low-power eyepiece.
+Though the galaxy can be detected with binoculars or a small telescope, to observe the spiral structure in a telescope without a camera requires a fairly large instrument, very dark skies, and a low-power eyepiece.